diegueins680/trader/README.md

 The UI shows whether combos are coming from the live API or the static fallback, plus their last update time.
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
 Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.
+If a refresh fails, the last known combos remain visible with a warning banner.
 Loading a profile clears manual override locks so combos can apply again.
 Hover optimizer combos to inspect the operations captured for each top performer.
 The configuration panel includes quick-jump buttons for major sections (API, market, lookback, thresholds, risk, optimization, live bot, trade).